Conrad Liveris is an economist and non-profit executive.

 As an Australia Day Ambassador, Conrad has delivered Australia Day addresses in Albany, Broome, Derby, Esperance, Geraldton, Katanning, Mullewa and York.
 In Broome in 2020, he delivered the Address in English, Noongar and Yawuru.
 These can be accessed here.

-Conrad is an avid runner, and formerly undertook triathlons.
-He prefers to read non-fiction but his book club encourages him to read more fiction.
+Conrad is an avid runner and formerly undertook triathlons.
+He prefers to read non-fiction, but his book club encourages him to read more widely.
 He enjoys getting out of the city as often as possible into regional areas.

 He is a proud public school kid.